 wget https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar php wp-cli.phar --info

 For any wp-cli command you see in their documentation, simply cd to your web root dir and replace ‘wp’ with ‘php wp-cli.phar’.

-If you get an error indicating that php doesn’t exist, replace the php command with /opt/plesk/php/7.3/bin/php or swap out the ‘7.3’ with other versions of PHP like 5.6, 7.1, or 7.2.
-If none of those commands work it’s because your web host does not have php added to the chroot.
+If you get an error indicating that php doesn’t exist or errors about the PHP version being too old (this is likely), replace the php command with /opt/plesk/php/8.1/bin/php or swap out the ‘8.1’ with other versions of PHP like 7.4, 8.0, or 8.2.
+If none of those commands work it’s because your web host either does not have that version of PHP installed in Plesk or they haven’t added that version of PHP to the chroot.
 You’ll need to ask them to fix this, or consider switching to better Plesk web hosting!